TeamPerie/CellDestiny/README.md

 You can then:

-* use the functions from the package to explore your data as done [here](https://github.com/TeamPerie/HadjAbed-et-al._2022/blob/main/code_for_figures/LentiviralBarcodingData/2.ANALYSIS_matrices/scripts/2.lentiviralbarcoding_DC1_DC2_ANALYSIS.Rmd) for example or
+* use the functions from the package to explore your data as done [here](https://github.com/TeamPerie/HadjAbed-et-al._2022/blob/main/code_for_figures/LentiviralBarcodingData/2.ANALYSIS_matrices/scripts/2.lentiviralbarcoding_DC1_DC2_ANALYSIS.Rmd) for example

+2) Rsyny app from Rstudio

+* first install install the package as in 1)

 * launch the user friendly interface as follow :